owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 ---

 # Common Data Structures in Kotlin
-Recently I have been using a lot more data structures in Kotlin but found there was a lack of information for `Kotlin` vs its older brother `Java`.
-Here I have tried to compile a list of common data structures with their runtimes and syntax in Kotlin.
+Recently, I have been using a lot more data structures in Kotlin but found there was a lack of information for `Kotlin` vs its older brother, `Java`.
+Here, I have tried to compile a list of common data structures with their runtimes and syntax in Kotlin.
-It's worth noting that since `Kotlin is backwards compatible with Java`, you may use all the [collections you are used to in Java](https://docs.oracle.com/javase/7/docs/api/java/util/Collections.html).
-The main difference between [Kotlin collections](https://kotlinlang.org/docs/collections-overview.html) and its Java counterpart is the concept of a [mutable collection](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-collection/). `Immutable collections are read only` where as the mutable collections allow for adding, removing and updating elements in the collection.
-Since `mutable` collections are inherently ...mutable... you do not need to instantiate them with `var` as the reference will not be changing, just the contents of the collection.
+It's worth noting that because `Kotlin is backwards compatible with Java`, you may use all the [collections you are used to in Java](https://docs.oracle.com/javase/7/docs/api/java/util/Collections.html).
+The main difference between [Kotlin collections](https://kotlinlang.org/docs/collections-overview.html) and its Java counterpart, is the concept of a [mutable collection](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-mutable-collection/). `Immutable collections are read only`, where as the mutable collections allow for adding, removing and updating elements in the collection.
+Since `mutable` collections are inherently ...mutable... you do not need to instantiate them with `var` as the reference will not be changing - only the contents of the collection will change.

 ## Arrays
-[Arrays in Kotlin](https://kotlinlang.org/docs/basic-types.html#arrays) are a primitive data structure that are fixed in size and allow for getting and setting values in constant time.
+[Arrays in Kotlin](https://kotlinlang.org/docs/basic-types.html#arrays) are primitive data structures that are fixed in size, and allow for getting and setting values in constant time.

 ### Creating an Array
 - Using `arrayOf`